-In our 7 days in Hurghada Egypt, we visited the following: Orange Bay island, Cairo with the pyramids, made a short cruise on the Nile, went to the papyrus factory and Museum of Cairo, took a day for safari, toured Hurghada and enjoyed the resort.
+In our trips to Hurghada Egypt, we visited the following: Orange Bay island, Cairo with the pyramids, made a short cruise on the Nile, went to the papyrus factory and Museum of Cairo, took a day for safari, toured Hurghada, visited Luxor and nearby attractions, went parasailing and a bunch of other activities.
+So, if you’re wondering what to do in Hurghada, then keep on reading this post.
+We’re sure you’ll find something!

-Below we’ll be detailing what we did each day and provide you with some useful information for when you visit Hurghada.
+Below we’ll be detailing what we did and provide you with some useful information for when you book your trips in Hurghada.
 Be sure to also read our Tips and Tricks!

 - Hurghada Weather – When to visit